 By law, this notice must contain a written explanation of new events that have a material effect on plan liabilities or assets.
 This is because such events can significantly impact the funding condition of a plan.
-For the plan year beginning on January 1, 2018 and ending on December 31, 2018, the Plan does not expect any events to have such an effect:
+For the Plan Year beginning on January 1, 2022, and ending on December 31, 2022, there are no known such events.